Swash has created a series of maps showing sand bypass and transfer systems around Australia, from east coast to west.

 Download the maps

-I have made these maps available for download in high resolution and I encourage anyone to print out a copy and put it up in their office for quick reference.
+We encourage everyone to print out copies and put them up in their office for quick reference.

 - Australia-wide sand bypass and transfer systems map